Silk Smitha filmography

-Vadlapati Vijayalakshmi (2 December 1960 – 23 September 1996), better known by her stage name Silk Smitha, was an Indian actress who worked predominantly in various Indian films.
-She appeared in about 360 films in Telugu, Tamil, Kannada, Hindi and Malayalam languages.
-In 1983, she made the world record of appearing in most films in a single year.
+Vijayalakshmi Vadlapati (2 December 1960 – 23 September 1996), better known by her stage name Silk Smitha, was an Indian actress who worked predominantly in various Indian films.
+She appeared in about 360 films in Tamil, Telugu, Kannada, Hindi and Malayalam languages.
+In 1983, she made the world record for appearing in the highest number of films released in a single year.